 In addition, from time to time, certain of the underwriters and their affiliates may effect transactions for their own account or the account of customers, and hold on behalf of themselves or their customers, long or short positions in our debt or equity securities or loans, and may do so in the future.
-An affiliate of each of J.P.
-Morgan Securities LLC, BMO Capital Markets Corp., RBC Capital Markets, LLC, Credit Suisse Securities (USA) LLC, Credit Agricole Securities (USA) Inc., Mitsubishi UFJ Securities (USA), Inc., RBS Securities Inc. and Scotia Capital (USA) Inc. is a lender under our Revolving Credit Facility.
+An affiliate of J.P.
+Morgan Securities LLC, an affiliate of BMO Capital Markets Corp., an affiliate of RBC Capital Markets, LLC and affiliates of certain of the other underwriters are lenders under our Revolving Credit Facility.
 If we elect physical settlement, we intend to use net proceeds we receive upon physical settlement of the forward sale agreement to, among other things, repay borrowings under our Revolving Credit Facility.
 As a result, affiliates of certain of the underwriters may receive more than 5% of the net proceeds.
 An affiliate of BMO Capital Markets Corp. is a hedging counterparty for two of our interest rate hedges.